 Fans and reviewers will often describe Fuu as shy or a wallflower, even though her very first action in the series is to walk up to a complete stranger and give her a gift.
 In fact, she shows no inclinations towards shyness or timidity through the entire series.
 Being thoughtful and an avid gamer does not overlap with shyness, people.
-Plus she's next to Hikaru and Umi for most of the story—and most people would look quiet and reserved next to those two.
+Plus she's next to Hikaru and Umi for most of the story, and most people would look quiet and reserved next to those two.

-Some fans assume that Hikaru is poor because she doesn't go to a fancy private school like Umi and Fuu and her house is a kendo dojo.
+The assumption that Hikaru is poor because she doesn't go to a fancy private school like Umi and Fuu and her house is a kendo dojo.
 But it's definitely a Big Fancy House anyway, just a more traditionally Japanese one—which means the Shidous are just as loaded as the Hououjis and Ryuuzakis.

 Some fans from Latin America think that the Pillar of Cephiro can only be a woman, as Eagle is depicted as female in the Spanish dub.

 Fan-Preferred Couple: Although Umi/Ascot is a kind of Beta Couple (though an unrequited one) in Part II, Umi/Clef is a very popular pairing in the fanbase because of the way their initial antagonism gives way to mutal respect and concern.
 Doesn't hurt that Umi admits having feelings for him in the anime.

 Fridge Brilliance: Eagle Vision has white hair, golden eyes, and a black outfit.
 The same coloring as a Bald Eagle.
 Which is the animal symbol of the United States of America- the country that Autozam represents.
 While the Middle East (represented by Chizeta) and China (represented by Fahren) are older cultural/geographical zones with many distinctive symbols, the USA is rather young and does not have those many distinctive elements.
 The Bald Eagle is one of the few easily recognizable ones.